yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.36 Vulnerability scanning is performed at the cloud IP level {#ip-level}

-it is recommended that customers should scan their hosts for vulnerabilities by themselves.
+We recommend that customers should scan their hosts for vulnerabilities by themselves.
 Cloud resources support the installation of custom virtual images of vulnerability scanners or software agents on hosts.
 There are many paid and free scanning solutions on the market.

 Network scanners scan hosts that are accessible over a network.
 Generally, authentication can be configured on network scanners.